For Teachers

 Trainer of Trainers Opportunities

 There are upcoming opportunities to get trained to become a Trainer of Trainers (TOT) in PAL® for currently certified PAL® Teachers!
-One benefits to becoming a Trainer of Trainers in the PAL® curriculum is that you can then join our network of certified TOTs and train other new teachers!
-The guidelines for obtaining this certification …
+One benefits to becoming a Trainer of Trainers in the PAL® curriculum is that you can join our network of certified TOTs and train incoming, new teachers!
+The guidelines for obtaining this certification are …

 How to Fund

-Perhaps you want to get a PAL® program started but are not sure how your school or district will pay for it?
+Perhaps you want to get a PAL® program started, but you are not sure how your school or district will pay for it?
 Or perhaps you think a PAL® Student Training or Conference would be really beneficial to your already thriving PAL® program, but can’t seem to find a way to cover the costs?
-Your program …
+Your …